-If your committee has input, questions or concerns on pending legislation, the chair of the Legislation Committee should be notified through the Executive Director.
+If your committee has input, questions, or concerns regarding pending legislation, the chair of the Legislation Committee should be notified through the Executive Director.
+In the event a legislator contacts you in your role as a Committee member, please inform the Executive Director.